Thursday, December 18, 2025

 “Having assessed the effect of the wastewater discharges and performed visual inspections of bathing areas in DLR, and acting with the advice of the HSE, Temporary Bathing Prohibition Notices are being put in place with immediate effect, as a precaution, at Seapoint, Sandycove, and Forty Foot bathing regions, pending effects from trying out of water high-quality at those places.

 “Sampling of these places has taken area these days and effects are expected to be had in 3 days.
-Notices caution bathers and swimmers not to enter the water could be placed up at the affected bathing regions.
+Notices caution bathers and swimmers not to enter the water could be placed at the affected bathing regions.
 These brief prohibition notices will stay in the vicinity till water conditions return to normal and sampling effects are clear.”

 Related Posts